-(3)(2) SITING AND DESIGN STANDARD APPLICABILITYS REQUIREMENTS.
+(2) SITING AND DESIGN STANDARD APPLICABILITY.

-Prior to approval of any land subdivision plat, Certified Survey Map, conditional use permit, or rezoning request, the Plan Commission shall review the request and application for compliance with the Town of Cottage Grove Comprehensive Plan.
-Land division, Certified Survey Map, or rezoning requests within the district will be reviewed for consistency with such requirements and failure to comply with such requirements Plan may be the basis for rejection of the request and application petition or requirements for modifications.
+Prior to approval of any subdivision plat, Certified Survey Map, conditional use permit, or rezoning request, the Plan Commission shall review the petition for compliance with the Town of Cottage Grove Comprehensive Plan. failure to comply with such Plan may be the basis for rejection of the petition or requirements for modifications.

-(4)(3) LAND USE DISTRICTS AND STANDARDS.
+(3) LAND USE DISTRICTS AND STANDARDS.

 The Town is divided into various future land use areas, which are identified on the Future Land Use Map of the Town of Cottage Grove Comprehensive Plan, as may be amended from time to time.
-Allowable land uses, residential densities, review criteria, and siting and design standards, and other policies within each area are identified in the Town of Cottage Grove Comprehensive Plan, and shall be used as the basis for recommending, accepting, modifying, or rejecting any land-subdivision plat, Certified Survey Map, conditional use permit or rezoning request.
+Allowable land uses, residential densities, review criteria, siting and design standards, and other policies within each area are identified in the Town of Cottage Grove Comprehensive Plan, and shall be used as the basis for recommending, accepting, modifying, or rejecting any subdivision plat, Certified Survey Map, conditional use permit or rezoning request.